 The topic of food photography is vast and beyond the scope of one single blog post.
 Therefore here is just a snippet of what I have learned over time.
 Hope it will be helpful to you.

-Food Styling – How to style food for photography
+Food Styling – How to Style Food for photography

 Less is more that’s my motto when it comes to food styling.
 I try to avoid any crowding in my pictures.
 When tempted to use several things at the same time as props, I step back and look hard to delete or add props until I am sure the props do not overpower the food.
 This can be mostly achieved if we use props related to what you have cooked, like raw ingredients sprinkled around or focusing only on a pretty garnish.